Explain like I’m five: Jekyll collections

 Everything that’s not a post or a page can be represented as a collection

 Collections add another possibility, or use-case outside of Jekyll’s post- and page-publishing functionality; and have the potential to bring Jekyll’s zen-like simplicity to all sorts of other types of content that aren’t dated (as with posts), but have a set relationship with one another (hence the name, “collection”).
-If you’re familiar with traditional CMS’s, you can think of collections like WordPress custom post types or Drupal custom content types, except you do not need to program a specific class, learn any back-end languages, and the syntax used to specify them is very easily readable.
+If you’re familiar with traditional CMS’s, you can think of collections like WordPress custom post types or Drupal custom content types, except you do not need to program a specific class, learn any server languages, and the syntax used to specify them is very easily readable.

 What then, might you use collections for?
-Let’s say you’re making a website for a bakery and want to list the different cupcakes varieties you sell.
+Let’s say you’re making a site for a bakery and want to list the different cupcakes varieties you sell.
 You might use a collection called “cupcakes”.
 You’d create a

 _cupcakes folder, and would add

 vanilla.md to it.
 And just like posts or pages, your list of cupcakes would be accessible as

 You wouldn’t want to use posts here, because cupcakes aren’t chronological, and likely wouldn’t want to just use a page here, because it’s a notably different animal than a document that lists your location and hours.
 Each cupcake in the cupcakes collection is related to one-another in the sense that they’re all cupcakes.